UPDATED: PMRA Reviews Imidacloprid, Clothianidin, Thiamethoxam, and Lambda-cyhalothrin

-On March 31 the Pest Management Regulatory Agency (PMRA) released their long awaited Special Review Decisions for Clothianidin and Thiamethoxam Risk to Aquatic Invertebrates, and affirmed that in many cases these tools can be used without posing unacceptable risks to aquatic invertebrates.
+On March 31, 2021 PMRA released their long awaited Special Review Decisions for Clothianidin and Thiamethoxam Risk to Aquatic Invertebrates, and affirmed that in many cases these tools can be used without posing unacceptable risks to aquatic invertebrates.

 This decision is a change from the 2018 proposed re-evaluation decision to cancel all outdoor agriculture uses of these products due to concerns over the potential risk to aquatic invertebrates that was based on conservative modelling.
 Due to an extensive amount of data that was made available to the PMRA after the publications of the proposed re-evaluation decision, they were able to come to a more informed, risk-based decision that is based on the best available real-world data.